Aupajo/middleman-search_engine_sitemap/README.md

 ## Installation

-Add this line to your Middleman site's Gemfile:
+Add this line to your Middleman site's `Gemfile`:

 ```ruby
 gem 'middleman-search_engine_sitemap'